 - Multiply the number of points you got on the short free-response questions by 1.43

-- Add all of these numbers together to get your raw score
+- Add all these numbers together to get your raw AP Biology score

-Here is a conversion chart so you can see how raw score ranges translate into final AP scores.
-I've also included the percentage of students who earned each score in 2016 to give you an idea of what the score distribution looks like:
+Here's a conversion chart you can use to see how raw score ranges (generally) translate into final AP scores (on a scale of 1-5).
+I've also included the percentage of students who earned each score in 2017 to give you an idea of what the score distribution looks like:

 If you want to spice things up a little bit, you can even do the math on a snazzy calculator with red buttons!
 Isn't this fun?!?!?